News Links Meetings

 "The BAD Guys" attending the final Friday function at Northeast Manufacturing, and Chris with the Marconi oil.

-May 18, 2007 - BADX held its last monthly meeting at Northeast Manufacturing in Stoneham, Massachusetts.
-Future meetings will take place at St. Michael's Parish Hall on Route 62 in Bedford, with the meeting room to be reserved by Treasurer Paul Graveline.
-Thank you to Chris Lobdell and Northeast Manufacturing for providing the meeting space over the past few years!
+(May 18, 2007) - BADX celebrated its last monthly meeting at Northeast Manufacturing in Stoneham, Massachusetts, before moving to St. Michael's Parish Hall on Route 62 in Bedford, with the meeting room reserved by Treasurer Paul Graveline.
+BADX later returned to Stoneham with Chris Lobdell and Northeast Manufacturing once again providing the meeting space.

 2009 DX Clams Report